Sunday, July 28, 2024

 A Dear Friend Completes Life's Journey: Rest in Peace, Camille Minichino

 Camille Minichino, my dear friend of nearly 46 years, died Monday, May 6, 2024.
 She was companion, colleague, mentor, teacher, ally, and more to me and many many others.
 By any measure, she was an amazing person, one in a million, and will be sorely missed.
-It's hard to put thoughts into words at this point, so instead, I'll share a letter that will eventually be going out to those on her snail-mail "Christmas list" (assuming we can find that particular database on her computer!).
+It's hard to put thoughts into words at this point, so instead, I'll share a letter that was sent to those on her snail-mail "Christmas list."
 Below the letter, I'll add links to tributes, obituaries, etc., as I find them.
 If you come across any postings/articles, feel free to contact me and I will add them.

 -------------------